Before you can begin properly configuring NixOS, you must learn various things, the most basic of which is the syntax of Nix.

 called.
 This is currying, as previously explained, which also works with

-functions in builtins
+functions in builtins!

 For example I can make a partially applied priomp function like this: